ShrihariKasar/Java-Programs/DSA/Trees/TREES.md

 - Search for a value: Check if a specific value exists in the binary search tree.
 - Inorder, Preorder, and Postorder traversals: Display the nodes of the tree using these traversal methods.

+## Usage

+1. Run the program.
+2. Follow the on-screen menu to perform set operations.

 ## Contributing
 Feel free to contribute to this project by opening issues or submitting pull requests.
 Your feedback and suggestions are highly appreciated.